sharoncxu/AzureML-CheatSheet/docs/lesson01-setup.md

 Pre-requesits:...

-## Rough notes
+## Register your AML Workspace

+Put some words here...

-- Set up your Azure ML Workspace
+## Azure ML Python SDK

-- Download the python sdk with e.g.
+The Azure ML Python SDK is a Python library used to interact with AML.

 === "Pip"
     Simply run: